 - Wipe the walls with a soft cloth or vroom (just be sure to let the dust settle before mopping the adjacent floors)

 - Wipe the walls one last time with a damp (not wet) cloth

-- Apply a primer specifically designed for new drywall
+- Apply a primer specifically designed for painting drywall that’s new

 Choose Your Application Method

-Most people grab either a sprayer or a roller when it is time to paint a wall.
+Most people grab either a sprayer or a roller when it is time for painting drywall.
 Sprayers work well for new drywall but, be warned: they can be messy!
-Offering a quick way to cover large areas rather quickly, spraying can be a real time saver – if you know what you are doing.
+Offering a quick way to cover large areas rather quickly, spraying can be a real time-saver – if you know what you are doing.
 But, in most cases, DIYers usually find a roller to be easier to handle.
 Stay away from synthetic ones though, since they often leave behind trails of lint on the wall.

 Picking the Right Paint and Primer

 One look down the paint aisle of your local home improvement store and you may feel like running away – there are so many different kinds of paints to choose from!
 Don’t worry, picking the right one really isn’t that difficult (if you keep these tips in mind):